 Learn how you can clean up and safely dispose of deteriorating paint immediately.TAKE ACTION

 When lead is found in drinking water, it can be because it has dissolved from lead in pipes and plumbing.
-In Chicago, water service lines made of lead were used to connect water mains to homes until 1986 when they were banned by the federal government.
+There is no lead in the water mains which bring water to neighborhoods.
+In Chicago, the water service lines which are used to connect water mains to homes were primarily made from lead until 1986 when lead was banned by the federal government.
 In addition, lead can be present in plumbing fixtures within the home, such as old faucets, solder used to connect plumbing, and sometimes interior lead piping.